 In contrast to fruits, many vegetables are much more likely to live up to their image as nutrient sources.

-It is even more urgent to avoid vegetable oils, as they can be full of lectins and consist predominantly of pro-inflammatory omega-6 fatty acids.
+Avoiding vegetable oils is even more urgent, as they can be full of lectins and consist predominantly of pro-inflammatory omega-6 fatty acids.

 The nature of animal fats also makes them more suitable for frying, as saturated fatty acids cannot oxidize.